Acer Therapeutics Inc. (NASDAQ:ACER) Short Interest Update

-Acer Therapeutics Inc. (NASDAQ:ACER) was the recipient of a significant decline in short interest in February.
-As of February 26th, there was short interest totalling 91,800 shares, a decline of 27.2% from the February 11th total of 126,100 shares.
-Based on an average daily trading volume, of 830,300 shares, the days-to-cover ratio is currently 0.1 days.
+Acer Therapeutics Inc. (NASDAQ:ACER) was the target of a large decrease in short interest during the month of February.
+As of February 26th, there was short interest totalling 91,800 shares, a decrease of 27.2% from the February 11th total of 126,100 shares.
+Based on an average trading volume of 830,300 shares, the days-to-cover ratio is presently 0.1 days.

-Acer Therapeutics (NASDAQ:ACER) last announced its earnings results on Sunday, February 28th.
-The biopharmaceutical company reported ($0.50) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.41) by ($0.09).
-On average, analysts expect that Acer Therapeutics will post -1.97 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-HighPoint Advisor Group LLC bought a new stake in shares of Acer Therapeutics in the fourth quarter worth $113,000.
-GSA Capital Partners LLP acquired a new stake in Acer Therapeutics in the 3rd quarter valued at $237,000.
-Finally, Worth Venture Partners LLC increased its stake in Acer Therapeutics by 57.8% in the 3rd quarter.
-Worth Venture Partners LLC now owns 250,518 shares of the biopharmaceutical company’s stock valued at $722,000 after buying an additional 91,731 shares during the last quarter.
-Institutional investors own 15.64% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Worth Venture Partners LLC boosted its stake in shares of Acer Therapeutics by 57.8% in the 3rd quarter.
+Worth Venture Partners LLC now owns 250,518 shares of the biopharmaceutical company’s stock worth $722,000 after buying an additional 91,731 shares during the last quarter.
+GSA Capital Partners LLP purchased a new position in Acer Therapeutics during the third quarter valued at $237,000.
+Finally, HighPoint Advisor Group LLC purchased a new position in Acer Therapeutics during the fourth quarter valued at $113,000.
+Institutional investors and hedge funds own 15.64% of the company’s stock.

 About Acer Therapeutics